-Our general partner and its affiliates may, at any time, transfer units to one or more persons, without unitholder approval, except that they may not transfer subordinated units to us.
+Our general partner and its affiliates may, at any time, transfer units to one or more persons, without unitholder approval.

 Transfer of Ownership Interests in Our General Partner

 At any time, the owners of our general partner may sell or transfer all or part of their ownership interests in our general partner to an affiliate or a third party without the approval of our unitholders.